Reviewable/Reviewable/docs/repositories.md

 The **Review completion condition** section of the repository settings helps you refine your code in a live evaluation environment.

-In the **Condition Code** panel, you can edit the code that determines when a review is complete.
-It starts off with the code that Reviewable uses by default and you can pick other sample conditions to customize or study from the small **Examples** menu above the editor.
+In the **Condition Code** panel, you can edit the code that determines when a review is complete and otherwise tweaks low-level review data.
+Simple things are pretty easy to accomplish but you have the power to implement arbitrarily complex logic if you need to.
+You can find [a number of examples](https://github.com/Reviewable/Reviewable/tree/master/examples/conditions) in our repository to get you started, and full details follow below.

 The condition code will run in an isolated NodeJS 14.x environment (as of this writing — this gets updated regularly) that includes the 4.x `lodash` module available through the customary `_`.
 Note the `lodash` version was updated to `4.x` on _9/9/2021_, so if you have a condition written before the update it will still use the `lodash` 3.x module.
 You can require other built-in Node modules, though some may be disallowed.
 Each invocation of your code must return a result within three seconds.